menu

 People

-In addition, the neighborhood stands out for having an average per capita income lower than 97.3% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.3% of the neighborhoods in America.
 Also of note, 64.3% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Also, the neighborhood is unique for having just 6.7% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 95.5% of America's neighborhoods.